 When you email your TA or instructor, you can normally expect a response within 24 hours.
 You should expect your assignments to be graded within four days of the due date.
-Some extra time may be needed to grade assignment 10, due to its greater complexity.
+Some extra time may be This course is offered through Oregon State University Extended Campus.
+For more information visit: http://ecampus.oregonstate.edu. needed to grade assignment 10, due to its greater complexity.